Research Participation Postings

 Who can participate: Parents or primary caregivers of a transitional age youth (16-24) with ASD that have shared caregiving responsibilities and live in Ontario.

 What is involved: You will be asked to complete an online survey about your experience(s) that should take approximately 45 minutes to complete.
 You will be asked at the end of the survey if you would like to be considered for a follow up (virtual) interview.
 Please note that agreeing to be considered for the interview does not mean that you have to participant, nor does it guarantee that you will be selected.
 Participation in this study will not impact any services that you may be receiving.

-As a thank you for your participation in the survey, a $10 honorarium will be provided.
+As a thank you for your participation in the survey, you will have the option of entering a draw for 1 of 5 e-gift cards worth $25 to a Canadian store of your choice.
 Participants who take part in the follow up interviews will receive an additional $25 honorarium.

 We encourage participants from all regions of Ontario to participate and both parents/caregivers within each family!